 Loan duration

-What are my other options for home improvement loans?
+What are the different types of home improvement loans?